hryuk/node-alexa-assistant/README.md

 ```bash
 yarn start
 ```
+## Customizing Assitant
+Assistant language can be configured in config.ts.
+Note that custom device actions provided are localized.
+You can set google assistant voice in google actions console.
+It can also be configured on Assistant Android APP if you are using the same account you used to create the project.
+Hotword can be configured.
+You can use any hotword included in /resources (Alexa, Jarvis, Snowboy) by setting in config.ts.
+Refer to Snowboy's Repo for custom models.

 ## Customizing actions
 A few custom device example actions are provided.
 Each action is defined in two places.
 First, a definition for the actions must be set in actions.en.json **AND** actions.es.json.
 If you only need one language, you must edit package.json actions with proper configuration.
 Then, in src/actions, the .ts filename must match the pattern
 ```typescript